-- (a) Scope and applicability. - (I) Gas utilities with Colorado retail customers shall provide low-income energy assistance by offering rates, charges, and services that grant a reasonable preference or advantage to residential low-income customers, as permitted by § 40-3-106, C.R.S. - (II) Rule 4412 is applicable to investor-owned gas utilities subject to rate regulation by the Commission. - (b) Definitions.
+- (a) Scope and applicability. - (I) Gas utilities with Colorado retail customers shall provide low-income energy assistance by offering rates, charges, and services that grant a reasonable preference or advantage to residential low-income customers, as permitted by § 40-3-106, C.R.S. - (II) Rule 4412 is applicable to investor-owned gas utilities subject to rate regulation by the Commission - (b) Definitions.
 The following definitions apply only in the context of rule 4412.
-In the event of a conflict between these definitions and a statutory definition, the statutory definition shall apply. - (I) "Administrative cost" means the utility's direct cost for labor (to include the cost of benefit loadings), materials, and other verifiable expenditures directly related to the administration and operation of the program not to exceed ten percent of the total cost of program credits applied against bills for current usage and pre-existing arrearages or \$10,000, whichever amount is greater. - (II) "Affordable percentage of income payment" means the amount of the participant's annual bill deemed affordable under subparagraph 4412(e)(I). - (III) "Arrearage" means the past-due amount appearing, as of the date on which a participant newly enters the program, on the then most recent prior bill rendered to a participant for which they received the benefit of service. - (IV) "Colorado Energy Office" means the Colorado Energy Office created in § 24-38.5-101, C.R.S. - (V) "Eligible low-income customer" means a residential utility customer who meets the household income thresholds pursuant to paragraph 4412(c).
+In the event of a conflict between these definitions and a statutory definition, the statutory definition shall apply. - (I) "Administrative cost" means the utility's direct cost for labor (to include the cost of benefit loadings), materials, and other verifiable expenditures directly related to the administration and operation of the program not to exceed ten percent of the total cost of program credits applied against bills for current usage and pre-existing arrearages or \$10,000, whichever amount is greater. - (II) "Affordable percentage of income payment" means the amount of the participant's annual bill deemed affordable under subparagraph 4412(e)(I). - (III) "Arrearage" means the past-due amount appearing, as of the date on which a participant newly enters the program, on the then most recent prior bill rendered to a participant for which they received the benefit of service. - (IV) "Colorado Energy Office" (CEO) means the Colorado Energy Office created in § 24-38.5-101, C.R.S. - (V) "Eligible low-income customer" means a residential utility customer who meets the household income thresholds pursuant to paragraph 4412(c). - (VI) "Fixed credit" means an annual bill credit established at the beginning of a participant's participation in a program each year delivered as a monthly credit on each participant's bill.
+The fixed credit is the participant's full annual bill minus the participant's affordable percentage of income payment obligation on the full annual bill.

-Attachment D - Adopted Gas Rules in Clean Format Decision No. C16-1034 PROCEEDING NO. 16R-0607EG Page 2 of 9
+Attachment C - Proposed Rules in Legislative Format Decision No. C19-0847 Proceeding No. 19R-0564EG Page 2 of 9